Impact

 Risk and Exploitability

 The CVSS score of 8.6 indicates a high severity vulnerability.
-The EPSS score of less than 1 % signifies that exploitation is currently considered low probability, but the vulnerability is publicly disclosed and can be leveraged remotely without authentication.
-Even though the device is unsupported, the lack of an authorised firmware update increases the risk of exploitation.
+The EPSS score of 4% signifies that exploitation is currently considered low probability, but the vulnerability is publicly disclosed and can be leveraged remotely without authentication.
+Even though the device is unsupported, the lack of an authorized firmware update increases the risk of exploitation.
 The vulnerability is not listed in the CISA KEV catalog, but its remote nature and command injection potential warrant urgent attention.

 OpenCVE Enrichment